mysql

 DESCRIPTION

-mysql is a simple SQL shell (with GNU readline capabilities).
+mysql is a simple SQL shell with input line editing capabilities.
 It

 query results are presented in an ASCII-table format.
 When used

-non-interactively (for example, as a filter), the result is presented
+noninteractively (for example, as a filter), the result is presented in

 options.